musios-app/support-act/README.md

 #### Notes on AppleScript syntax

 AppleScript is written to be human-readable.
-You don't need programming experience to modify the script.
-Two things that might help to know:
+You don't need programming experience to create a Support Act script.
+Things that might help to know:

 1. Text after 2 hyphens "--" is a comment
 1. The `'¬'` character is a 'line continuation' character meaning that the current line continues on to the next line.
 I use it for arrays with many items.